AjayAntoIsDev/OceanID/README.md

 ## Backend

 - Real application
     - RTL-SDR(s)
- - raspberry pi
+    - Raspberry pi
- - rtl-asi to send the data to server
+    - RTL-asi to send the data to server

 - Testing
     - Simulate data from rtl-asi and send it to the server

 - Server
- - Recives data from multiple clients
+    - Receives data from multiple clients
     - Decodes the data
     - Try to find more info through some apis
- - stores it in db
+    - Stores it in db
- - updates the db as new data is fed
+    - Updates the db as new data is fed

 ## Frontend